flimflam-austin/hugo-cms-test/content/quick_reads/20200710-federick-douglass-scrapbook/index.md

       * The most-photographed American of any race in the 19th century.
     _key: 7ea16de1c21c
   - order: 2
+    useCheckmark: false
     body: >-
       ## The Scrapbooks

-      * 9 private family scrapbooks of articles, photographs, personal letters arranged by Douglass’ three sons in the years after the Civil War, referred to as **_“the most extraordinary private collection of Douglass manuscript material in the world.”_**
+      * 9 private family scrapbooks of articles, photographs, personal letters arranged by Douglass’ three sons in the years after the Civil War, referred to as**_“the most extraordinary private collection of Douglass manuscript material in the world.”_**

       * Yale University recently acquired the collection, says will put the contents online for all to see (and read) first-hand.
     _key: 8218f6957c4c
   - order: 3
+    useCheckmark: false
     body: >-
       > “Scholars, researchers, students and the world should have access to it.”